Erasmus University Rotterdam: Undergraduate programmes

 Furthermore, the university offers several completely English-language Bachelor programmes.
 These programmes are open to students aiming for an international career in Business and/or Economics or Communication and Media.
-Apart from the Dutch students, about 40% of the students taking these programmes are international students from over 80 countries.
+Apart from the Dutch students, at least 50% of the students taking these programmes are international students from over 80 countries.

-Graduate Studies
+Graduate studies

 Students can choose from different types of Master programmes: (common) Master programmes, Research Master programmes or Post-experience Master programmes.
 Education at this level is given mostly in English.

-Master’s programmes
+Master's programmes

-These type of Master's programmes lead to a M.A., MSc or LL.M. degree.
+These types of Master's programmes lead to a M.A., MSc or LL.M. degree.

-Research Master’s programmes
+Research Master's programmes

 Talented graduates are given the opportunity to utilise their skills and potential in academic research.
 To be eligible for a Research Master, a bachelor's or master's degree must have been obtained.

 Post-experience and professional Master's programmes

 The university also offers specialised knowledge and skills programmes for further development of one's professional career.
-These types of programmes leads to the commonly known M.A. or MSc, but also to professional master's degree's like MBA, MFM (Master in Financial Management), or MHM:
+These types of programmes leads to the commonly known M.A. or MSc, but also to professional master's degree's like MBA, MFM (Master in Financial Management), or MHM.

-Doctorate programmes

-Research doctorates
+Research doctoral programmes

 In addition, most departments, affiliated (research) institutes or faculties offer doctorate programs or positions, leading to the 'Doctor of Philosophy' (PhD) degree.
 Most of the PhD programs offered by the university are concentrated in several research schools or institutes.